linuxgurugamer/ToolbarControl/README.md

 You can also add, if you like, various callbacks to monitor the settings.
 This is a very lightweight call, if there isn't any change, it returns immediately

+If you wish to manually change the button setting, you can use the following methods.
+If makeCall is true, then the appropriate call will be done, if there is a defined function for it

+public void SetTrue(bool makeCall = false)
+public void SetFalse(bool makeCall = false)